evnsio/kubernetes-workshop/05-ingress-controllers/README.md

 # 05 Ingress Controllers

-In this section, we'll create an Nginx Ingress Controller using Helm, and show how we can dynamically configure Ingress rules to map to our services.
+In this section we'll create an Nginx Ingress Controller, and show how we can dynamically configure routing rules which map to our services.

 ## What is an Ingress?

-An Ingress is a collection of rules that allow inbound connections to reach the cluster services.
-We can define Ingress resources as yaml, and have routing rules dynamically created to services running in the cluster.
+An Ingress is a collection of rules that allow inbound connections to reach  services running in the cluster.

-As an example we might want `my-app.example.org` to map to one service, and `another-app.example.org` to go to another.
+As an example we might want `my-app.example.org` to map to a service called `foo`, and `another-app.example.org` to go to `bar`.

 Alternatively we might want `my-app.example.org/foo` to end up at the `foo` service, but `my-app.example.org/bar` to go to `bar`

 All of this (and quite a bit more!) can be configured through Ingress resources.

 ## Configure an Ingress Controller

 Before we can configure Ingress, we need to deploy an Ingress Controller.
-An Ingress Controller is essentially a reverse proxy, which watches for updates to Kubernetes Ingress resources.
-When an update occurs it is responsible for updating and reloading its configuration so the new routing rules are active.
+An Ingress Controller is a reverse proxy, which watches for updates to Kubernetes Ingress resources, and handles the update and reload of its config when changes occur.

-There are a number of Ingress Controllers available, but here we'll use the stable nginx one.
+There are a number of Ingress Controllers available, but here we're using the official Nginx one.

 ### Install with Helm